 The Century Farm recognition program, sponsored by the Minnesota State Fair and the Minnesota Farm Bureau, recognizes farms that have been in continuous ownership by a family for 100 years or more.
 Since the program began in 1976, more than 10,500 Minnesota farms have been recognized.
 Each year, Century Farm recipients receive an outdoor sign designating the farm as a “Century Farm” and a certificate signed by the governor of Minnesota and presidents of Minnesota Farm Bureau and Minnesota State Fair.

 Have a farm celebrating 150 years or more of continuous ownership and operation?
 Applications for Sesquicentennial Farm recognition are available on the Minnesota Farm Bureau website.
-For additional information or questions about the Sesquicentennial Farm recognition program, contact Rachael Rodstad at email@example.com.
+For additional information or questions about the Sesquicentennial Farm recognition program, contact Rachael Peterson at email@example.com.

 Program sponsored by Humana

-Two Minnesota seniors were recognized as Minnesota’s Outstanding Senior Citizens on Seniors Day, Thursday, Aug.
-30, 2018 at 10:30 a.m. at the Leinie Lodge Bandshell.
+Two Minnesota seniors will be recognized as Minnesota’s Outstanding Senior Citizens on Seniors Day, Thursday, Aug.
+29, 2019 at 10:30 a.m. at the Leinie Lodge Bandshell.
 Out of a pool of nominees from each county in the state, winners are chosen for their outstanding commitment to community service since reaching the age of 65.
 This event is sponsored by the Minnesota State Fair, the Minnesota State Fair Foundation and the Federation of County Fairs.
 For more information, view the nomination forms or contact firstname.lastname@example.org.
 (Please note: Google Chrome or Safari Internet browsers work best to fill out the nomination forms.)
 The 2018 award winners were Judy Peterson of Itasca County and Al Sannerud of Anoka County.